-- Straight Front the Principal Elevation is continuous with no articulation, returns or Encroachments. - Projecting Front the Principal Elevation contains a Projecting Front - refer definition for Project Front. - Return Verandah the Principal Elevation contains a portion that is behind the Build-to-Line or where a Build-to-Line has not been designated, behind the Principal Setback Line.
+- Straight Front the Principal Elevation is continuous with no articulation, returns or Encroachments (note that a Straight Front' may include 'Permitted Encroachments' as determined in the ILP for individual lots).. - Projecting Front the Principal Elevation contains a Projecting Front - refer definition for Project Front. - Return Verandah the Principal Elevation contains a portion that is behind the Build-to-Line or where a Build-to-Line has not been designated, behind the Principal Setback Line.
 The receding portion is contained within the Principal Building envelope.
 The verandah provides continuous cover to the Principal Elevation and receding portion. - Double Return Verandah the Principal Elevation includes a verandah return on both sides or the Building and a Straight Front in-between. - Projecting Front and Return Verandah this Principal Elevation type requires both the requirements for the Projecting Front and the Return Verandah to be met.
 In calculating if the proportional requirements have been met in relation to the Projecting Front, the Return Verandah is not included in the calculations. - Double Projection the Principal Elevation includes two Projecting Fronts either side of a Straight Front elevation.
-The two Projecting Fronts must meet the Golden Ratio proportions when measured against the straight portion of the Principal Elevation.
+The two Projecting Fronts must meet the Golden Ratio proportions when measured against the straight portion of the Principal Elevation. - Double Verandah the Principal Elevation contains a Straight Verandah for the extent of the Principal Elevation.
+The Secondary or Side Elevation contains a Straight Verandah for an extent of at least 4m to the Secondary Elevation and for at least 2m to the Side Elevation.